 Break through writer’s block using these helpful techniques:

-1) Breathe!
+1) Break through writer’s block and breathe!
 Slowly, deeply, it’s all okay and normal and you will be fine, truly.
-(And repeat.)
+Keep on breathing…you can’t write when you’ve passed out and you’re blue in the face.

-2) Put the story structure info away—in a drawer, in a trash can, in a virtual trash can—and don’t look at it again.
+4) When you feel overwhelmed by rules, put the story structure info away—in a drawer, in a trash can, in a virtual trash can—and don’t look at it again.
 When it causes anxiety it is no longer useful.
-Shred any piece of paper that tells you that there are rules for writing a novel.
+Shred any piece of paper that tells you there are rules for writing a novel.
+There are techniques (and you should learn them before you ignore them) but there are no absolute rules.

-3) Know that finishing is difficult for your creative self (and mine and everyone’s!).
-Resistance can swell a bit when the end of a draft (or even “almost-draft”) nears.
+5) Know that finishing is difficult for your creative self (and mine and everyone’s!).
+When we near the end of our draft, resistance can swell a bit.
+Let’s be honest, it can loom as large as a friggin’ tsunami!

-5) Do a 5 minute free write using this prompt: “I am afraid to write this book because…” When you are finished, remind yourself that your fear connects you to your characters.
-If you write, “I am afraid to fail,” ask yourself, “who in my story is terrified of failing?”
-Your fear is a doorway into your characters and your story.
+7) Do a 5 minute free write using this prompt: “I am afraid to write this book because…” When you are finished, remind yourself that your fear connects you to your characters.
+If you write, “I am afraid my story will suck and the world will know I cannot write,” ask yourself, “who in my story is terrified of failure?”
+If you write, “I’m afraid to write this story because I will die or the people who read it will die,” remind yourself that your deep fears are not logical.
+But that kind of fear may be connected to the fear of using your voice, of being heard, of having power, and, perhaps, of being judged.
+At its primal nature, your fear is a doorway into your characters and your story.

-6) While you’re writing, write a 5-Minute-Vent using the prompt: “I am allowing my inner gremlins, tricksters, furies and fear-mongers the next five minutes to have their say, here goes…” Now transcribe what comes through until their time limit is up.
+8) Harpies, tricksters, and other inner nasties got you down?
+Write a 5-Minute-Vent using the prompt: “I am allowing my inner gremlins, tricksters, furies and fear-mongers the next five minutes to have their say, here goes…” Now transcribe what comes through until their time limit is up.
 Then, close the vent respectfully yet firmly.
 Skim what you’ve read to be sure you hear their message.
 Let them know you hear them.
 Remind your inner voices that you will give them another “hearing” tomorrow if they need to speak.
 Also remind them that you (grown up, integrated, whole you) are writing this book and you are the perfect person to write this book.
-Remind them that they can relax and take time off because you will be okay and their messages are “early” survival alerts and misguided (not to mention a use of energy that you really want to tap for writing your novel!!!).
-Let them know that when you are finished with this draft, you will want their PRODUCTIVE energy to serve you during edits (and you will invite them to the page if they remain constructive).
+Remind them that they can relax and take time off because you will be okay and their messages are “early” survival alerts and misguided not to mention a drag on energy that you really want to tap for writing your novel!

-10) Treat yourself to dark chocolate or your version of dark chocolate.
-Give yourself a pat–gently–on your heart (I’m serious).
+12) Treat yourself to dark chocolate or your version of dark chocolate.
+Give yourself a pat-gently-on your heart (I’m serious).
 Have faith, you are a writer, and you are not alone.
+Everyone faces challenges.
+It’s how you deal with them that separates the writers from the wannabes.

-These are just a few of the tips I share in my writer’s workshops.
-Let me know if they help; I’d love to hear from you!
+These are just a few of the tips I share in my writer’s workshops to help you break through creative resistance.
+Post a comment and let me know if they help.
+And share your own tried and true methods to overcome resistance.
+I’d love to hear from you!